Heathcliff (Wuthering Heights): Character

 "I got the sexton, who was digging Linton's grave, to remove the earth off her coffin lid, and I opened it.
-I thought, once, I would have stayed there, when I saw her face again — it is hers yet — he had hard work to stir me; but he said it would change if the air blew on it, and so I struck one side of the coffin loose and covered it up — not Linton's side, damn him!
-I wish he'd been soldered in lead — and I bribed the sexton to pull it away, when I'm laid there, and slide mine out too.
+I thought, once, I would have stayed there, when I saw her face again—it is hers yet—he had hard work to stir me; but he said it would change if the air blew on it, and so I struck one side of the coffin loose and covered it up—not Linton's side, damn him!
+I wish he'd been soldered in lead—and I bribed the sexton to pull it away, when I'm laid there, and slide mine out too.
 I'll have it made so, and then, by the time Linton gets to us, he'll not know which is which!"

 "You were very wicked, Mr Heathcliff!"
-I exclaimed; "were you not ashamed to disturb the dead?"
+I exclaimed; "were you not ashamed to disturb the dead?"In his final days, Heathcliff had considered cementing his triumph over the Linton and Earnshaw families by writing a will disinheriting both Catherine and Hareton of all property except the two landed estates (which he possesses, but does not own outright), but is prevented from doing so through continual interruption from his hauntings.
+He dies intestate – his revenge incomplete, so that Hareton and Catherine at the end of the novel are exercising undisputed ownership of the two estates respectively and of the property they contain.

 At the very close of the novel, a servant boy tells Nelly that he has seen the ghosts of Heathcliff and Catherine walking the moors together, although Nelly and Lockwood both insist that they must be treated as if their souls were at peace.
 The novel closes with Lockwood wandering past their graves and wondering "how anyone could ever imagine unquiet slumbers for the sleepers in that quiet earth."

-As Charlotte Brontë, Emily's older sister wrote, "Heathcliff, indeed, stands unredeemed; never once swerving in his arrow-straight course to perdition", which adds to the uncertainty over whether he not only repented for his sins but was actually a real human being after all; since Lockwood's vision of Catherine at the window was preceded by a dream of a fire-and-brimstone sermon in a church, it is possible that both Heathcliff and Catherine are damned; Catherine herself expresses doubt as to whether she could ever be admitted into Heaven.
-However, A Companion to the Brontës states "Charlotte seems to most willfully "misread" Emily’s tale in order to repackage it to a polite society", adding "Wuthering Heights is the very opposite of a linear novel, and there is nothing whatsoever "arrow-straight" about Heathcliff."
+As Charlotte Brontë, Emily's older sister wrote, "Heathcliff, indeed, stands unredeemed; never once swerving in his arrow-straight course to perdition", which adds to the uncertainty over whether he repented for his sins since Lockwood's vision of Catherine at the window was preceded by a dream of a fire-and-brimstone sermon in a church, it is possible that both Heathcliff and Catherine are damned; Catherine herself expresses doubt as to whether she could ever be admitted into Heaven.
+However, A Companion to the Brontës states "Charlotte seems to most willfully "misread" Emily's tale in order to repackage it to a polite society", adding "Wuthering Heights is the very opposite of a linear novel, and there is nothing whatsoever "arrow-straight" about Heathcliff."
 The uncertain fate of Heathcliff's soul, combined with the mystery that Heathcliff's character leaves behind, ends the novel in a mesmerizing, eerie way, justifying Heathcliff's enduring status as an iconic anti-hero of literature.